cepthomas/Nebulator/DocFiles/ScriptApi.md

 ## Basics

 ### Time
 Time uses the `BarTime` class.
-A shorthand is provided to specify a time using `var mytime = new BarTime(2.3)` where the
+A shorthand is provided to specify a time using `var mytime = new BarTime(2.3)` where the left of the decimal point is beats and the right is subdivs in the range of 0 to 7.

 Neb doesn't care about measures, that's up to you.